Duddenhoe End

-Duddenhoe End is a village in the civil parish of Elmdon, in northwest Essex, England.
-It is situated approximately halfway between Royston and Saffron Walden.
-The village is nearest to Langley, Essex and Arkesden to its south.
+Duddenhoe End is a village in the civil parish of Elmdon, in north-west Essex, England.
+It lies approximately midway between Royston and Saffron Walden, and is located near the villages of Langley, Essex and Arkesden.

 Governance

-It is located in the local government district of Uttlesford and within the Saffron Walden (UK Parliament constituency).
+Duddenhoe End is part of the local government district of Uttlesford and lies within the Saffron Walden (UK Parliament constituency).

 Village amenities

-The village has no shop, but it has a village hall (erected 1931), and a thatched church which was converted from a barn, in the 19th century.
-The last public house was "The Woodman", which was converted into a house in the late 1990s.
+The village has no shop, but it has a village hall, built in 1931, and a thatched church that was converted from a barn in the 19th century.
+The last public house in the village, "The Woodman", was converted into a private residence in the late 1990s.

-The roads are barely more than single track, uneven, country roads with passing places.
+The surrounding roads are narrow rural lanes, many of which are single-track with passing places.

 Duddenhoe End did not have a mains sewerage system until 2005.